 Mae Jemison famously became the first black woman in space on the Space Shuttle Endeavour in 1992 but years before that historic journey, she was a little girl who dreamed of dancing in space.
 Her mother told her, "If you believe it, and work hard for it, anything is possible."
 Little Mae's curiosity, intelligence, and determination, matched with her parents' encouraging words, paved the way for her incredible success at NASA.
 This inspirational introduction to a trailblazing astronaut will encourage children to reach for the stars and never give up on their dreams.

 She's been called one of the greatest American minds of all time, and when NASA first started using computers to calculate launch trajectories, they only trusted them after she double-checked the math!
 Katherine Johnson broke both gender and racial boundaries when she started working for NASA in the 1950s as a human computer, performing the complex calculations necessary to launch rockets, satellites, and eventually, the Apollo 11 moon mission.
-New chapter book readers who are fans of the hit movie Hidden Figures will be excited to read their very own book about Johnson.
+New chapter book readers who are fans of the hit movie Hidden Figures will be excited to read their very own book about Johnson from Ready to Read's You Should Meet series.
 Older readers can check out Hidden Figures Young Readers Edition for ages 8 to 13.

 This gorgeously illustrated collected biography honors inspirational women who helped fuel some of the greatest achievements in space exploration from the nineteenth century to today!
 Galaxy Girls pays tribute to fifty pioneering women past and present, from mathematicians to engineers to test pilots to astronauts.
 Each capsule biography is paired with striking full-page original artwork from the students of the London College of Communication.
 Perfect for inspiring the space leaders of tomorrow, this stunning book gives this band of heroic sisters and their remarkable and often little known scientific achievements long overdue recognition.